aderylo/ready-trader-go/Readme.md

   FAILED tests/test_perf.py::test_single[market_data2] - pandas.errors.EmptyDataError: No columns to parse from file
   ```
   Just wait a bit (aprox.
 1 minute and review, score_boards manually).
 Atomatic test reports are in the todo list :)
+* It might be the case that algorithm is under performing due to CPU load, if speed is set to > 1.0 (by default is set to 10.0) then decrease it to check if that is the cause of your vows.

 ## What's in this archive?